“Do not neglect to show hospitality to strangers, for by doing that some have entertained angels without knowing it.” –Hebrews 13:2 (NRSV)

 How can I get more information?

 We encourage you to explore the rest of our website to learn more about life at St. Paul’s.
-When you visit us, please fill out a visitor card and say hello to our rector, Chris.
+When you visit us, please fill out a visitor card and say hello to our rector, Chris, or our assistant rector, Rachel.
 You can be placed on our mailing lists, to receive our weekly emails and monthly Epistles.

 I have other questions.